awsdocs/aws-cloud9-user-guide/doc_source/tutorial.md

 File search is scoped only to non\-hidden files and non\-hidden folders in the **Environment** window\.
 + Type an at symbol \(`@`\) followed by the name of a symbol\.
 In the list of matching symbols that displays, choose a symbol to go to it in the editor\.
 For example, with the `hello.rb` file open and active in the editor, type `@hello` to list `say_hello(i)`, or type `@say` to list both `say_hello(i)` and `say_goodbye(i)`\.
 **Note**
 If the active file in the editor is part of a supported language project, symbol search is scoped to the current project\.
 Otherwise, symbol search is scoped only to the active file in the editor\.
-For more information, see [Working with Language Projects](projects.md)\.
+For more information, see [Working with Language Projects in the AWS Cloud9 Integrated Development Environment \(IDE\)](projects.md)\.
 + Type a dot \(`.`\) followed by the name of a command\.
 In the list of commands that displays, choose a command to run it\.
 For example, typing `.closetab` and then pressing `Enter` closes the current tab in the editor\.
-For a list of available commands, see the [Commands Reference](commands.md)\.
+For a list of available commands, see the [Commands Reference for the AWS Cloud9 Integrated Development Environment \(IDE\)](commands.md)\.
 + Type a colon \(`:`\) followed by a number to go to that line number in the active file in the editor\.
 For example, with the `hello.rb` file open and active in the editor, type `:11` to go to line 11 in that file\.

 ![\[Go window in AWS Cloud9 IDE\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/ide-go-window.png)